boston-cityscape-sunny-day-view-harbor

 Museum of Fine Arts

 If you’re more interested in the arts, there’s no better place in the country than the Museum of Fine Arts.
 This prestigious institution specializes in American art, both modern and classical, including American craftwork, furniture, and portraiture.
-This is not, of course, to devalue their fine and extensive collection of European and World art.
+The Museum of Fine Arts also hosts an extensive collection of European and world art.

 Don’t miss out on the summer’s special exhibitions.
-There is an ever-changing roster of fantastic temporary exhibits which must not be missed.
+There is an ever-changing roster of fantastic temporary exhibits you shouldn't miss.

 New England Aquarium